 Golf carts are evolving rapidly.
 What were once petrol-powered vehicles designed to navigate the links can now be modified to travel on national roads with a speed limit of 35 mph.

 In answer to the question, do golf carts have titles?
 We can see that standard golf carts used on the golf course or in a gated community do not have titles.
-However, if you are looking to modify your cart to become an LSV, you will need to file for a certificate of title.
+However, if you want to modify your cart to become an LSV, you must file for a certificate of title.

 - Will A Golf Cart Fit In A Truck Bed?